 Most people that purchase power banks rely on them on a daily basis.
-But sometimes it takes a long time between charging up the power bank and actually use it.
+But sometimes it takes a long time between charging up the power bank and actually using it.
 It can be weeks or even several months between two uses of the device.

 One common scenario is that of people that buy power banks for emergency situations.
-For example, you can get a power bank that has a jump-starter feature, charge it up fully and then just leave it in the trunk of your car for when you need it.
+For example, you can get a power bank that has a jump-starter feature, charge it up fully, and then just leave it in the trunk of your car when you need it.
 But it might happen that you’ll need it after one year.
 Will it still be fully charged after such a long time?
 Or will it be depleted?
 This is what we’re exploring in this article.

 The average depletion rate for a fully-charged power bank

-Factors that result in power loss
+Factors that can lead to faster power loss

 Avoid keeping the device in a humid area.
 Moisture can seep into the batteries, causing rust, and damaging the battery’s condition.

-Not using your power bank for three or more months can impact its performance, lifespan and result in poor battery life.
+Not using your power bank for three or more months can impact its performance, and lifespan and result in poor battery life.
 If you own a power bank that you’ll only use for emergencies, ensure you periodically drain it and charge it back up to prevent the battery from depleting when you need it most.
-Don’t expect to store it in your car for a year or more and return to a fully-charged device.
+Don’t expect to store it in your car for a year or more and return it to a fully-charged device.